For the FITs | The Hidden Value of Advanced Practice Nurses in Cardiovascular Training

 I want to make sure that everything runs smoothly.
 After all, the less stress that occurs the better the workplace is for everyone.

 Pineda: With new interventional FITs every July, one of the biggest hurdles to their training is learning to navigate the cath lab and the institution overall.
-From simple things like attending phone numbers all the way to teaching them how to use the manifold or walking them through the steps of cath procedure or completing the procedure report, I feel that mid-level providers in large teaching hospitals are a great tool to complement their education from the attending physicians.
+From simple things like attending phone numbers all the way to teaching them how to use the manifold or walking them through the steps of cath procedure or completing the procedure report, I feel that advanced practice nurses in large teaching hospitals are a great tool to complement their education from the attending physicians.

-Most importantly, mid-level providers are one of the keys to enhancing patient safety with FITs performing procedures.
-Especially with an experienced mid-level, we often know what's safe for the patient and know when to intervene should a potential safety issue arise.
+Most importantly, advanced practice nurses are one of the keys to enhancing patient safety with FITs performing procedures.
+Especially with an experienced advanced practice nurse, we often know what's safe for the patient and know when to intervene should a potential safety issue arise.

 Chu: As you've gained more experience over the years, have you felt differently about the role of cardiology fellows in your practice?